jacky-lee/r1-connect-demo-Android/README.md

 **First Launch After Update** - emitted when the app starts for the first time after a version upgrade

-**Suspend** - emitted when the app is put into the background state

-// TODO Yuriy - Is Suspend event available on Android?

-**Resume** - emitted when the app returns from the background state

-// TODO Yuriy - Is Resume event available on Android?

 **Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.

 **Session Start** - As the name implies the Session Start event is used to start a new session.